AlbinoGazelle/nburns.tech/README.md

 # About

 This is the public repo for my personal blog.
 Template is from StartBootStart but with some modifications.
+This framework has 3 main pages.
+Home, About, and Directory.

+**Home** holds links and descriptions to the four most recent posts.
+**About** holds info about myself and who I am.
+**Directory** contains links to every post on the website.

 # Usage